22 Strategic Management KPIs Managers need to know

 Explanation of 22 important Strategic Management KPIs

-Revenue is an essential measure of a company’s overall performance.
-It indicates how much money the company is making from its operations.
-This can help managers track how the company is doing and identify areas where they need to make changes to improve performance.
-Revenue is also critical in assessing a company’s value and attractiveness to potential investors.
+Revenues are an important measure of a company’s overall performance.
+They indicate how much money the company makes from its operations.
+This allows managers to track how the company is performing and identify areas where they need to make changes to improve performance.
+Revenue is also important in assessing the value of a company and its attractiveness to potential investors.

-When measuring a company’s success, looking at more than just the total revenue generated is essential.
-It would be best if you also looked at the revenue per employee or revenue per FTE.
-The relative measure will give you a better indication of how efficiently the company is generating revenue and whether or not they are becoming more or less successful over time.
+To measure the success of a business, it’s important to look at more than just total revenue.
+It’s best if you also look at revenue per employee or revenue per FTE.
+The relative metric will give you a better indication of how efficiently the business is generating revenue and whether it is becoming more or less successful over time.

-Companies need to have an overview of their costs, best broken down into departments and topics.
+Companies need to have an overview of their costs, preferably broken down by department and issue.
 This allows them to see where they are spending the most money and where they may be able to save.
-Costs can vary significantly from department to department, so it is essential to understand where each dollar is being spent.
+Costs can vary greatly from department to department, so it’s important to know what each dollar is being spent on.

 Net Income

-Net income is an essential measure of a company’s overall performance.
-It indicates how much money the company makes from its operations after deducting expenses.
-This can help managers track how the company is doing and identify areas where they need to make changes to improve performance.
-Net income is also a critical factor in assessing a company’s value.
+Net income is an important measure of a company’s overall performance.
+It indicates how much money the company makes after expenses are deducted.
+This allows managers to track the company’s performance and identify areas where they need to make changes to improve performance.
+Net profit is also an important factor in assessing a company’s value.

 Profit Margin

 Profit margin is another good indicator of overall performance.
-It indicates how much money the company makes from its operations after deducting expenses.
-This can help managers track how the company is doing and identify areas where they need to make changes to improve performance.
-Net income is also a critical factor in assessing a company’s value.
+It indicates how much money the company makes from its operations after expenses.
+This can help managers track the company’s performance and identify areas where they need to make changes to improve performance.
+Net profit is also an important factor in assessing the value of a business.

-The operating margin is an essential key performance indicator for strategic decisions.
-It indicates how much money the company makes from its operations after deducting expenses.
-This can help managers track how the company is doing and identify areas where they need to make changes to improve performance.
-Net income is also a critical factor in assessing a company’s value.
+Operating margin is an important performance indicator for strategic decision-making.
+It indicates how much money the company makes from its operations after expenses.
+This allows managers to track how the company is performing and determine where they need to make changes to improve performance.
+Net income is also a key factor in assessing the value of a company.

-The gross margin is another crucial measure of a company’s overall performance.
-It indicates how much money the company makes from its operations after deducting the cost of goods sold.
-This can help managers track how the company is doing and identify areas where they need to make changes to improve performance.
-The gross margin is also critical in assessing a company’s value.
+Gross margin is another important measure of a company’s overall performance.
+It indicates how much money the company makes after deducting the cost of goods sold.
+This allows managers to track the company’s performance and identify areas where they need to make changes to improve performance.
+Gross margin is also important in assessing the value of a business.

-A strategically important KPI is also the overall Customer Acquisition Costs.
-This metric determines how much a business spends to acquire a new customer.
-Keeping this number as low as possible is essential to maintain profitability.
-Many companies use marketing and advertising campaigns to bring in new customers, and the cost of those campaigns needs to be closely monitored to stay within budget.
+Overall customer acquisition cost is also a strategically important KPI.
+This metric determines how much a company spends to acquire a new customer.
+To maintain profitability, it is important to keep this number as low as possible.
+Many companies use marketing and advertising campaigns to acquire new customers, and the cost of these campaigns must be closely monitored to stay within budget.

 Customer Lifetime Value

-Customer lifetime value (CLV) is a critical key performance indicator (KPI) for companies that want to measure the success of their customer retention efforts.
-CLV considers the amount of money a customer spends with a company over their lifetime relationship with that company.
-It can be used to help determine how much effort a company should put into retaining a particular customer.
+Customer lifetime value (CLV) is an important key performance indicator (KPI) for companies that want to measure the success of their customer loyalty efforts.
+CLV takes into account the amount of money a customer spends throughout their relationship with a company.
+It can help determine how much effort a company should expend to retain a particular customer.

-There are a few different ways to calculate CLV, but all of them attempt to capture the long-term value of a customer.
-One common way to figure it out is to multiply the average purchase amount by the average number of purchases made per year and then subtract the customer’s churn rate (the percentage of customers who stop doing business with a company in a given period).
+There are several ways to calculate CLV, but all attempt to capture the long-term value of a customer.
+One common method is to multiply the average purchase amount by the average number of purchases per year and then subtract the customer’s churn rate (the percentage of customers who end their relationship with a company in a given period of time).

-A high CLV is desirable for companies as they profit more from their existing customers.
-Measuring and tracking CLV can help companies focus on retaining high-value customers and increasing their profits.
+A high CLV is desirable for companies because they benefit more from their existing customers.
+Measuring and tracking CLV can help companies focus on retaining high-value customers and increase profits.

 Customer Satisfaction Score / Net Promoter Score

-Customer satisfaction and net promoter scores are two critical indicators for management when measuring customer loyalty and satisfaction.
-A high customer satisfaction score means that customers are generally happy with the product or service.
-In contrast, a high net promoter score means that customers will likely recommend the product or service to others.
-These scores can help management determine areas to focus on keeping customers happy and increasing loyalty.
+Customer satisfaction and Net Promoter Scores are two important indicators for management when it comes to measuring customer loyalty and satisfaction.
+A high Customer Satisfaction Score means that customers are generally satisfied with the product or service.
+In contrast, a high Net Promoter Score means that customers are likely to recommend the product or service to others.
+Based on these scores, management can determine what to focus on to satisfy customers and increase loyalty.

-Hint: The net promoter score is calculated by subtracting the percentage of customers who are detractors from those who are promoters.
+Note: Net Promoter Score is calculated by subtracting the percentage of customers who reject the product from those who recommend it.

 Customer Churn Rate

-A customer churn rate is a management key performance indicator (KPI) used to measure how many customers a company loses in a given period.
-Companies need to track their churn rate to understand how well they retain their customers and identify any areas that may need improvement.
-Low churn rates are typically indicative of a high-quality product or service, while high churn rates can signify that customers are unhappy with what they are receiving.
+Customer churn rate is a management key performance indicator (KPI) that measures how many customers a company loses in a given period of time.
+Companies need to track their churn rate to understand how well they are retaining customers and to identify areas for improvement.
+Low churn rates are usually indicative of a high-quality product or service, while high churn rates may mean that customers are dissatisfied with the offering.

-A company needs to track the sales of its products and services to make informed management decisions.
-By analyzing sales data, a company can identify which products or services are selling well and which are not.
-This information can help the company decide what products or services to focus on and which ones to discontinue.
-In addition, tracking sales by product or service can give a general overview of the company’s overall performance.
+A company needs to track the sales of its products and services in order to make informed management decisions.
+By analyzing sales data, a company can determine which products or services are selling well and which are not.
+Using this information, the company can decide which products or services to focus on and which to discontinue.
+In addition, tracking sales by product or service can provide a general overview of the company’s overall performance.

-A sales target in % can be a helpful Indicator for management because it measures how successful a company is at keeping the sales targets in line.
-A high sales target achievement % means that the company is doing well, while a low sales target % means it needs to work harder to improve its sales.
-Sales targets can also help motivate employees to sell more products and services by showing them short- to mid-term goals.
+A sales goal % can be a helpful indicator for management because it shows how successful a company is in meeting sales goals.
+A high percentage of sales goals met means the company is doing well, while a low percentage of sales goals means it needs to work harder to improve its sales.
+Sales goals can also help motivate employees to sell more products and services by giving them short- to medium-term goals.

-The operating Expenses Ratio can be used as a key performance indicator to measure a company’s efficiency.
-It is calculated by dividing a company’s operating expenses by its revenue.
-This metric can help companies determine whether they are spending too much on operating expenses and need to find ways to reduce costs.
+The operating expense ratio can be used as a performance indicator to measure a company’s efficiency.
+It is calculated by dividing a company’s operating expenses by its revenues.
+Using this ratio, companies can determine if they are spending too much on operating expenses and need to find ways to reduce costs.

-Net Profit Margin Percentage (NPM) measures the organization’s financial health.
-It is calculated by taking a company’s net profit and dividing it by its total revenue.
+Net profit margin percentage (NPM) measures a company’s financial health.
+It is calculated by dividing a company’s net profit by total revenue.
 The higher the NPM, the more profitable a company is.
-This metric is essential for small businesses, as it can indicate whether or not they are on track to becoming sustainable enterprises.
+This metric is important for small businesses because it can provide insight into whether or not they are on the path to becoming a sustainable business.

-A top-level management performance indicator (KPI) is Return on Assets (ROA).
-This measures how efficiently a company is using its assets to generate profits.
+An important performance indicator for management is return on assets (ROA).
+It measures how efficiently a company uses its assets to generate profits.
 It is calculated by dividing net income by average total assets.
-A high ROA means that the company is making good use of its assets and is generating profits from them.
-ROA can be a good indicator of how well the company performs.
-Management should track ROA over time to see if it is trending up or down and take corrective action if necessary.
+A high ROA means that the company is making good use of its assets and generating profits from them.
+ROA can be a good indicator of how well the company is doing.
+Management should track ROA over time to see if it is trending up or down and take corrective action as needed.

 Return on Equity (ROE)

-Return on Equity (ROE) measures a company’s profitability by considering the amount of shareholder equity used to finance its assets.
-It is calculated by dividing net income attributable to shareholders by average shareholder equity.
+Return on equity (ROE) measures a company’s profitability by considering the amount of equity used to fund assets.
+It is calculated by dividing net income attributable to shareholders by average equity.

-The price-earnings (P/E) ratio is a key performance indicator that management can use to measure how the market values a company’s stock.
-It is calculated by dividing the current share price by the earnings per share (EPS).
-This measures how much investors are willing to pay for each dollar of EPS.
-A high P/E ratio means that investors are expecting high future growth, and a low P/E ratio means that investors are expecting low future growth.
-Management can use this information to decide how to grow the company and increase its stock value.
+The price-to-earnings (P/E) ratio is an important performance measure that allows management to gauge how the market values a company’s stock.
+It is calculated by dividing the current share price by earnings per share (EPS).
+This measures how much investors are willing to pay for each dollar of earnings per share.
+A high P/E ratio means investors expect high future growth, and a low P/E ratio means investors expect low future growth.
+Management can use this information to decide how to grow the company and increase the stock value.

 Current Ratio (Assets/Liabilities)

 The management team should constantly monitor the debt-to-equity ratio.
-A high debt-to-equity ratio can indicate that a company is in financial trouble and may be unable to repay its debts.
-A low debt-to-equity ratio can show that a company is in a solid financial position and may be able to borrow money at low-interest rates.
+A high debt-to-equity ratio may indicate that a company is in financial trouble and may not be able to repay its debt.
+A low debt-to-equity ratio may indicate that a company is financially sound and able to borrow money at low interest rates.

 Working Capital

-Working capital is an essential measure for management decisions.
-It is the cash available to a business to pay its current liabilities.
-The calculation includes short-term assets, such as cash, accounts receivable, and inventory, minus the current liabilities.
+Working capital is an important metric for management decisions.
+It is the money available to a company to pay its short-term liabilities.
+The calculation includes current assets such as cash, receivables, and inventories less current liabilities.

-A high working capital ratio means that a company has more money than it needs to pay its bills in the near future.
-This indicates that the company can quickly meet its obligations and may have room to expand operations or make acquisitions.
-A low working capital ratio suggests the company cannot cover its short-term liabilities without selling assets or borrowing money.
+A high working capital ratio means that a company has more money available than it needs to pay its bills in the near future.
+This means that the company can meet its obligations quickly and may have room to expand operations or make acquisitions.
+A low working capital ratio means that the company cannot cover its short-term liabilities without selling assets or borrowing money.

-The employee satisfaction rating should also be used by management to make decisions about the company.
-If the rating is low, the company may need to make changes to improve employee satisfaction.
-This may include management changes, pay, or benefits.
-If the rating is high, the company can continue with its current policies and may even want to consider increasing employee satisfaction further.
+The employee satisfaction score should also be used by management to make decisions about the company.
+If the score is low, the company may need to make changes to improve employee satisfaction.
+This may include changes in management, compensation or benefits.
+If the score is high, the company can maintain its current measures and may even want to consider how it can further increase employee satisfaction.

 Benjamin Talin